 The Ute practiced polygamy, with a man often marrying sisters or adding the widow of a brother to his wifely “harem.”
 Their religious beliefs were based in nature with an animalistic type of worship.
 Believing they were closely related to the bear, the Utes gathered every Spring for the annual Bear Dance, also known as “Momaqui Mowat.”
 They also gathered in the Summer for the Sun Dance, their most important ceremony.
 During this event, participants would fast for four days in the Sun Dance Lodge, undergoing a quest for spiritual power.

 Life changed dramatically when the Spanish introduced them to horses, which the Ute referred to as “magic dogs.”
 Later, the Mormon settlers also introduced them to agriculture which changed their lifestyle once again.
-The Northern Utes; however, resisted agriculture, not wanting to settle in one place.
+The Northern Ute, however, resisted agriculture, not wanting to settle in one place.
 The Utes also became involved in the trading of horses as well as in the slave trade.

-They were always a warlike people, and when they acquired horses, it intensified their aggressive character.
+They were always warlike people, and when they acquired horses, it intensified their aggressive character.
 They soon became respected warriors and feared enemies, often engaging in raiding parties.
-As more and more Mormon settlers invaded their lands, the Northern Utes began to raid those many settlers, leading to the Walker War in 1853.
+As more and more Mormon settlers invaded their lands, the Northern Ute began to raid those many settlers, leading to the Walker War in 1853.

-Soon, U.S. troops arrived in masse and the Ute were forced back on their reservations.
+Soon, U.S. troops arrived in masse, and the Ute were forced back on their reservations.
 With the possible exception of the Ghost Dance outbreak of the Sioux in 1890, the massacre was probably the most violent expression of Indian resentment toward the reservation system.